 - CHRI Mini-Grants will be funded for a maximum of $15,000.
 The Mini-Grant is designed for small research studies, exploratory projects, etc. Full, associate and trainee members are eligible and encouraged to apply.

-Grant awards will be for a period of one year with the option to carry over funds for a second unfunded year, if requested (please email firstname.lastname@example.org for a project-specific no-cost extension form).
+Grant awards will be for a period of one year with the option to carry over funds for a second unfunded year, if requested.
+For active CHRI projects, to request this no-cost extension, please complete this form.
 Unspent funds will revert back to the general CHRI Research Fund after completion of the research period.

 CHRI Fund Grant Application Process